-Definition: Feng shui bagua (pa kua) mirror is a round mirror surrounded by an octagonal wooden frame with the feng shui bagua design in either red, green and yellow/gold colors (pictured here) or yellow, black and red colors.
+Definition: The feng shui bagua (pa kua) mirror is a round mirror surrounded by an octagonal wooden frame with the feng shui bagua design in either red, green, and yellow/gold colors (pictured here) or yellow, black, and red colors.

 The bagua mirror design is further divided into the so-called Early Heaven and Later Heaven Baguas, both originating from the I Ching wisdom.

 The Early Heaven bagua mirror has three uninterrupted (yang energy) lines on top.
 This is the Chi'en trigram from I Ching symbolizing heaven.
 The early heaven bagua mirror is the one that you can see above doors for feng shui protection purposes.

 The Later Heaven bagua mirror has the Li trigram on top, which is one interrupted (yin energy) line in between two yang (uninterrupted) lines; this trigram symbolizes Fire.
 The later heaven bagua sequence is used for defining the feng shui energy map of any space.

 Bagua mirrors can be found on both concave and convex mirrors for different ways of manipulating the outside energies of a negative quality.

 Bagua mirrors come in several sizes, the average size being four to six inches.
 You can also find bagua mirrors in a metal bagua-shaped frame; these bagua mirrors are usually placed in the metal feng shui element areas on the outside of a home or business.